 Japan Nature Guides Tours: At Home and Abroad

 At JNG we specialise in planning and implementing a diverse array of tours of Japan.
 However, we also travel widely in search of wildlife and cultural experiences ourselves and we are always looking for new destinations.

-With successful tours to Uganda and to Zambia and Rwanda in the past we plan to return to Uganda in 2022!
-This African trip provides a fantastic introduction to the megafauna of this exciting country and our main targets will be chimpanzee, gorilla, shoebill stork and a host of other mammal and bird species.
+With successful tours to Uganda and to Zambia and Rwanda in the past we plan to return to Uganda and Zambia in 2023!
+These African expeditions provide a fantastic introduction to the megafauna of this exciting region and our main targets will be chimpanzee, gorilla, shoebill stork and a host of other mammal and bird species.
 Why not come and join us?

 Birding, Photography, Mammal watching, and Frog watching